OpShin/plutus-bench/README.md

 The contract also contains a `bench` and `bench_all` executable that run the tests for the contract and output the results in machine-readable format.

+1. did the contract pass the test?
+2. script size in bytes
+3. cpu steps consumed
+4. memory consumed

 ```bash
 $ cd contracts/always-succeeds
 $ ./bench eopsin